mjhamm/Scavenger/README.md

 # Scavenger is an application that makes it easy to find all the recipes you need with the ingredients at your fingertips.

-You can search by recipe name, ingredients, diet type as well as who makes the recipe (Martha Stewart, BBC, etc...)
+You can search by recipe name, ingredients and diet type

 Recipes that include your ingredients will appear and give you information related to that specific recipe such as: